awslabs/amazon-s3-find-and-forget/README.md

 deployment with just one click and the
 [cost overview guide](docs/COST_OVERVIEW.md) to learn about its costs.

-> Warning: This project is currently in beta release
+> Warning: This project is currently in beta release which means:
 >
-> - Actively developed by AWS
+> - It is actively developed by AWS
-> - Carefully review code and documentation if you intend to use the solution
+> - You should review the code and documentation prior to using the solution
 >   for production purposes
 > - Get in touch with the team via
 >   [Github Issues](https://github.com/awslabs/amazon-s3-find-and-forget/issues)